Devils Head Fire Lookout (9,748′), Front Range

-Devil’s Head Lookout, the last of the seven original Front Range Lookout towers still in continuous use, is over 100 years old and is listed on the National Register of Historic Places.
-Bill Ellis and his wife have been operating the lookout for over 25 years, and many visitors remark that their discussions with Bill are the highlight of their trip.
+Devils Head Lookout was the last of the seven original Front Range lookout towers in continuous use since the 1800’s.
+It was closed in 2018 and is listed on the National Register of Historic Places.
+Bill Ellis and his wife operated the lookout over the last 25 years, and many visitors remark that their discussions with Bill were the highlight of their trip.

 - Trailhead: Devils Head Lookout

-The Devil’s Head Trail begins near the picnic area adjacent to Devil’s Head Campground.
-The 1.4 mile long trail takes approximately 45 to 90 minutes on a one-way hike, with an elevation gain of 940 feet.
-Once there, there are 143 steep steps to get to the actual fire lookout.
-The lookout is at 9,748 feet elevation with outstanding views of the surrounding Front Range.
+The trail begins in the picnic area adjacent to Devil’s Head Campground and ends at the lookout, the last of the seven original Front Range Lookout towers still in service.
+The 1.4 mile long trail takes approximately 45 to 90 minutes on a one way hike, with an elevation gain of 940 feet.
+There is a bathroom at the base of the tower.
+Once there, there are 143 steps to get to the actual fire lookout.